hedlx/machuchu/README.txt

     P to pause and R to reload the file.
 If the shader's code is changed during run, it will be reloaded automatically.

-We called it machuchu, because we love Miyamoto-sensei. http://z0r.de/2430
+We called it machuchu because we love Miyamoto-sensei. http://z0r.de/2430